-- Add peppermint candies and vanilla.
+- Add the peppermint candies and vanilla.

-- Bake at 350 degrees for 10 to 12 minutes until the edges are very light brown.
+- Bake for 10 to 12 minutes until the edges are very light brown.

 To Make Frosting

-- In a shallow bowl, mix confectioner's sugar, vanilla extract peppermint extract and milk.
+- In a shallow bowl, mix confectioner's sugar, vanilla extract peppermint extract, and milk.

 - Add enough milk to have a consistency to dip/glaze cookie tops.